 Ipratropium nose spray is given to help stop a rhinorrhoea.
 Rhinorrhoea is a thin watery discharge of mucus from the nose.
 It is often described as a 'runny nose'.
 It may be caused by an allergy, or because of other reasons such as changes in atmosphere.

-Ipratropium blocks the action of mucous-making glands in your nose, and this reduces the amount of discharge produced.
+Ipratropium blocks the action of mucus-making glands in your nose, and this reduces the amount of discharge produced.

 Before using ipratropium nose spray

 To make sure this is the right treatment for you, before you start using ipratropium spray it is important that your doctor knows: